 Prizes and Travel Grants

-In 2011 T2M has again awarded travel grants to PhD students and scholars from developing countries who are active contributors to the conference.
-Four continental travel grants at 250 Euro each – and two intercontinental travel grants – at 500 Euro each – were available plus two additional ‘one-off’ grants from Deustche-Bahn.
+T2M usual award travel grants to PhD students and scholars from developing countries who are active contributors to the conference.
+Four continental travel grants at 250 Euro each – and two intercontinental travel grants – at 500 Euro each – are normally available.

 Prizes and Awards

 T2M, in conjunction with a number of sponsors, is proud to bestow awards on worthy transportation history scholars each year at the annual meeting.

 95 speakers of the conference were asked to participate in the Poster Exhibition.

 All poster were displayed in the public Poster Exhibition in the Deutsches Technikmuseum.

 Prof. Sasha Disko, TU Berlin

 awarded the three prizes for the best posters in content, visual performance and didactics:

 Dr Cornelis Lely Prize on Mobility History and Policy